ciaranra/PECOS-alt/crates/pecos-phir/docs/INTERFACE_APPROACH.md

     Visibility::Public
 );

-// Tag it as a protocol with metadata syndrome_protocol.attributes = AttributeBuilder::new()
+// Tag it with interface attributes syndrome_protocol.attributes = AttributeBuilder::new()
     .with_tag("qec_protocol")
     .with_attr("syndrome_type", "X")